laurelthorburn/shopify-task/README.md

 <a name="descsection"></a>
 ## Description

 Welcome to my playground.
+The purpose of this project was to utilize React to complete the following tasks:

-The interface will show the product’s name, description and price.
+* The interface will show the product’s name, description and price.
 Price is formatted as currency.
-(DONE) The column widths do not need to equal in width.
-Take the approach you feel is best for the layout.
-(DONE) Search results return matches and partial matches found in the name and description field.
+* Search results return matches and partial matches found in the name and description field.
 Results are case insensitive and ignore leading / trailing spaces.
-(DONE)
-Interactions
-The user can navigate and submit the search form using a keyboard or a mouse.
-(DONE) When there are no search results, a message saying “No results found” is shown instead of the product grid.
-(DONE) Prevent searches when there is no value in the search field.
-(DONE) Data
+* The user can navigate and submit the search form using a keyboard or a mouse.
+* When there are no search results, a message saying “No results found” is shown instead of the product grid.
+* Prevent searches when there is no value in the search field.
-Product information is coming from an API that returns an array of objects.
-(DONE) Price is expressed in cents.
-E.g. 1000 = $10.00 (DONE)
+* Price is expressed in cents.
+E.g. 1000 = $10.00
+* Bonus: Added refresh button to allow user to render the original array of items for future searches

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)